OpenLapis/.github/profile/README.md

 # OpenLapis

-Welcome to the OpenLapis organization!

-This space contains all repositories, modules, and resources related to the OpenLapis project.
-Feel free to explore the code, contribute, or follow development updates.
+Welcome to the OpenLapis organization.
+An open-source collective building an interconnected software ecosystem.
+Feel free to explore the repositories, contribute, or follow development updates.